Zhao-Wenyuan/StemSC/README.md

 ```
 The example is the gene expression values (RPKM) of embryonic stem cells from dataset GSE85066.
 # Data input
-Exp, a dataframe with gene expression values (RPKM) where columns are cells and rows are Entrez gene IDs.The within-sample standardization does not change the results, such as TPM and log transformation.
+Exp, a dataframe with gene expression values (RPKM) where columnnames are cells and rownames are Entrez gene IDs (you can check the example for reference).The within-sample standardization does not change the results, such as TPM and log transformation.

 # Citation
 Please use the following citation: